virasare/Visualisasi-dan-Storytelling-Data/README.md

-# Visualisasi dan Storytelling Data
+# Data Visualization and Storytelling

 This repo is my first project exploring **data visualization** and **storytelling** using **Google Looker Studio**.
 I worked with a dataset for an assignment and created a dashboard to visualize the data and tell its story.